 Legal professionals have been running comparisons between different versions of a file for years.
 It’s an essential and reliable staple of the desktop.
 But that’s just the point, it’s always been on the desktop.
 For the purposes of accuracy that’s fine, but in terms of mobility and flexibility, the traditional desktop comparison needs to evolve.

 Users don’t want to be confined to their desks anymore.
 They want to work from home, or in a client’s office, or on a train – wherever.
 It’s not just that they don’t want to be restricted, they can’t afford to be, as that would hinder their ability to be with clients, to be quick and responsive, and therefore it would hinder their performance.

 It’s also important to remember that documents don’t just live in one place anymore i.e. safely within a firm’s control systems.
 They’re stored in the cloud, on a document management system (DMS), in email (not necessarily Outlook) and numerous other places.
 Traditional document comparison has worked because all the elements (i.e. documents) and systems (e.g. DeltaView) have met in one place - the laptop or PC.

 Now that people want to consume the same things away from their laptop, there has to be another way to get everything into one place.
 This means taking it online and using a browser or online application.
-Converging online means the usual accuracy required of a comparison solution can be maintain, but crucially it also means that speed and flexibility can be delivered.
+Converging online means the usual accuracy required for a comparison solution can be maintained, but crucially it also means that speed and flexibility can be delivered.